-\proof The fact that the labelling is least-content-increasing implies that every descent gives a minimal skipped interval of height one, and that all other minimal skipped intervals come from delinquent chains.
+\proof Since the labelling is least-content-increasing, each descent gives a minimal skipped interval of height one, and all other minimal skipped intervals come from delinquent chains.
 However, our labelling restricted to any interval $(x,y)$ for $y\ne \hat{1}$ is essentially the standard EL-labelling for the partition lattice, so delinquent chains are only possible on intervals $(x,\hat{1})$, and then must take the form above. \EOP

 Thus, any saturated chain contributing a critical cell must have descending labels immediately followed by a top interval.